CNMV and Crowdfunding in Spain

 The idea behind the Crowdfunding Bizkaia project is to boost investor confidence and eliminate financial uncertainty related to alternative financing.

-There are also some benefits for borrowers:
+There are also some benefits for borrowers12:

 - startups can request to increase the investment limit;